workingDog/scalakml/README.md

 ## Dependencies

-scalakml depends on the xAl classes that are under construction in another library called scalaxal. scalaxal.jar is included in lib
+scalakml depends on the xAL classes that are under construction in another library called scalaxal. scalaxal.jar is included in lib

 ## Documentation